Asurkatha/calctl/README.md

 # CalCtl - Command Line Calendar Manager

-A powerful command-line calendar management tool that helps you organize, track, and manage your appointments and events efficiently.
+A command-line calendar management tool that helps you organize, track, and manage your appointments and events efficiently.

 ## Features